NextCenturyCorporation/MCS/python_api/machine_common_sense/SPHINX_README.md

 9. Generate the markdown docs in the build folder: `make markdown` (or the HTML docs: `make html`)
 10. Finally, to exit your virtual environment: `deactivate`

-Note that you may see the following warning: `WARNING: The config value `source_suffix' has type `dict', defaults to `list'.`